tnichols217/notes/APBiology/8/Notes/Worksheets/2 - Elephants 2.md

 ## Populations of Elephants

 > [!question] What makes a population?
+> Groups of individuals of the same species that rely on similar resources that occupy the same area

 > [!question] What are density dependent factors that affect elephants?
+> Competition for land, resources, disease

 > [!question] What are density independent factors that affect elephants?
+> Natural Disasters

 ![[Pasted image 20230506184442.png]]

 > [!question] Using info from graph, How have African elephant populations changed over time?
+>

 ![[Pasted image 20230506184504.png]]